Abdul Monem Khan: Career

 In 1927, Khan joined the Mymensingh District Bar.
 He was part of the Muhammadan Sporting Club of Mymensingh.
 In 1930, he worked with Subhas Chandra Bose to carry out aid operations after a flood in North Bengal.
 In 1932, he became the assistant secretary of the Mymensingh Anjuman-i-Islamia.
 He became the founding secretary of Mymensingh branch of the All India Muslim League in 1935.

+In 1941, Khan was expelled from the Mymensingh district Muslim League due to cooperating with A. K. Fazlul Huq when Huq formed a coalition government with the Hindu Mahasabha, but the ban was lifted a few months later and Khan rejoined the Muslim League after Khan regretted his conduct.
+Khan would then be appointed Assistant Secretary of the Mymensingh district Muslim League.
 From 1946 to 1954, he served as the chairman of the Mymensingh District School Board.
+In 1946, Abdul Monem Khan organized the Muslim National Guard in Mymensingh with 100,000 volunteers and became the Salar-i-Zilla or the commander-in-chief of the district.
 He was elected a member of the East Pakistan Muslim League Working Committee in 1947.
-He also went on to become Counselor at the All Pakistan Muslim League.
+He also became a Counselor at the All Pakistan Muslim League.
 He was elected to the Constituent Assembly of Pakistan and East Bengal Primary Education Board in 1948.
 He was appointed to the Bengal Defence Committee and the Provincial Armed Services Board in 1950.

 Khan lost in the 1954 East Bengali legislative election.
 In 1962, he was elected uncontested a member of the National Assembly of Pakistan.
 He joined the cabinet led by President Ayub Khan becoming the Minister for Health, Labour and Social Welfare.
-During his ministry, seven medical colleges were established in East Pakistan and MBBS condensed course for the LMF doctors was introduced and the Institute of Postgraduate Medicine and Research (now Bangabandhu Sheikh Mujib Medical University) was established.
+During his ministry, seven medical colleges were established in East Pakistan and MBBS condensed course for the LMF doctors was introduced and the Institute of Postgraduate Medicine and Research (now Bangladesh Medical University) was established.
 After two months, on 28 October 1962, he was appointed as the governor of East Pakistan.

 Governor of East Pakistan

 Khan rendered services during the tidal wave of Chittagong in 1963 and again during the aftermath of the cyclone of 1965.
 He helped in the establishment of Jahangirnagar University.
 In July 1967, he converted Dighapatia Palace into Dighapatia Governor's House.

-Khan, while the governor of East Pakistan, remained loyal to the Ayub regime which made him unpopular to the people of East Pakistan.
+While the governor of East Pakistan, Khan remained loyal to the Ayub regime, making him unpopular to the people of East Pakistan.
 Under the pressure of the 1969 mass student uprising, he was removed and replaced by Mirza Nurul Huda as the new governor on 24 March 1969.

-Death and legacy
+Death

 In the Bangladesh Liberation War, Khan supported the Pakistan army.
-On 13 October 1971, he was shot at his Banani residence by a Mukti Bahini member named Mozammel Hoque.
-Khan later died at Dhaka Medical College Hospital.
+On 13 October 1971, he was shot at his Banani residence by a Mukti Bahini member named Mozammel Hoque and died the following day.
+He later died at Dhaka Medical College Hospital.
 Hoque later earned Bir Protik title for this act.